 Every time we’ve left Ecuador for vacation, we’ve packed a few bags of our favorite coffee, Cubanito.
 A couple of months ago we enjoyed Ecuador coffee on the beach in Florida, and in a snowstorm in Canada.
 We’ve sipped Ecuador coffee while walking on the beach in Aruba and while road-tripping across the US.

 So now you know.
 Coffee is my little obsession.
 Give Cubanito a try on your next trip to Ecuador.
+And it is definitely one of the best things to buy in Ecuador as a souvenir.

 What is your favorite coffee?
 In Ecuador?